Register as a sole trader with HMRC: step-by-step guide

 HMRC registration automatically covers two essential requirements:

-- Self Assessment: For paying income tax on your profits
+- self assessment: for paying income tax on your profits

 Additional registrations you may need:

-- Employer registration: Required if you hire staff
+- employer registration: required if you hire staff

 Register for Self Assessment

 The simplest way to register as a sole trader is through the HMRC Government Gateway.
 You'll need a Government Gateway user ID and password to sign in.
-If you don’t already have a user ID, you’ll be able to create one and then complete the sole trader registration form.
-Or you can complete the HMRC form 'Register if you're a self-employed sole trader' then print and post it to HMRC.
+If you don't have one, you can create an account during the process.

 National Insurance obligations:

-- Threshold: Pay if annual profits exceed £12,570
+- pay if annual profits exceed £12,570

 3. Register for VAT